 The Australian Taxation Office (ATO) understands the value of a neurodiverse workforce and in September 2018 engaged Specialisterne to tap into autistic talent in order to improve their efficiency and create a more diverse work environment.

-Westpac in Sydney partnered with Specialisterne in 2017 to tap into neurodiverse talent.
+The ATO partnered with Specialisterne in 2018 to tap into neurodiverse talent.
 Twelve candidates were assessed over three weeks through Specialisterne’s tailored recruitment program consisting of onsite workshops, simulated work activities and practical work experiences.
-The program allowed Westpac to adapt their existing hiring process for people on the autism spectrum to create an opportunity to demonstrate and showcase their skills.
+The program allowed the ATO to adapt their existing hiring process for people on the autism spectrum to create an opportunity to demonstrate and showcase their skills.

 Practical, patient approach to recruitment

 By using our practical patient approach participants were slowly eased into the program which aimed to reduce any additional stress or anxiety that can sometimes surface during traditional recruitment methods.
 By avoiding the anxiety of completing an interview, participants were able to take the time to become more familiar with the workplace environment and to better understand the organisation and its culture all whilst obtaining valuable hands-on experience.